Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.9 |

-Spectators in Spectator mode can normally reveal unexplored territories by visiting them.
-Disabling this rule prevents spectators from generating new chunks.
+Observers in Spectator mode can normally reveal unexplored territories by going there.
+This rule, once disabled, prevents spectators from creating new chunks.
 Particularly useful in UHC to prevent a referee from accidentally revealing the map.

 /gamerule spectatorsGenerateChunks false